maxbrenner-ai/deep-reinforcement-learning-pseudo-libary/README.md

 - Tensorflow >= 1.21 (GPU access for faster training)

 ## How to use:
-You can run and look at this example:
+You can run and look at these examples:
 ```
 python examples/cartpole_example.py
 ```